vincmag360/CSHARP-WinForm-MISTRAL-AI-TEST-LLM/README.md

 ## Application Features
 This application facilitates interaction with the various AI models offered by Mistral AI.
 It also features a straightforward management system for Prompts.
+This software includes a "ChatBot" feature that allows for contextual conversations.
+It is also possible to reset the chat history.
+Closing the application does not erase this history.

 ## Response Format
 - The response format used in this application is "text," but it is possible to use JSON in the code.
 See the Mistral API: Enum: "text" "json_object".
 JSON allows you to have a formatted response and exploit it to create a rich graphical response or have interesting actions.